 Medicinal products with pH-Dependent Absorption Pharmacokinetics

-Because of profound and long lasting inhibition of gastric acid secretion, pantoprazole may interfere with the absorption of other medicinal products, where gastric pH is an important determinant of oral availability dependent e.g some azole antifungals such as ketoconazole, itraconazole, posaconazole and other medicine such as erlotinib.
+Because of profound and long lasting inhibition of gastric acid secretion, pantoprazole may interfere with the absorption of medicinal products, where gastric pH is an important determinant of oral bioavailability, e.g some azole antifungals such as ketoconazole, itraconazole, posaconazole and other medicines such as erlotinib.